LeonardA-L/Wailord/README.md

 TODOES
 -------
 Several things to do left, that we will or will not do, depending on if we have or don't have time :
+- Clean the code.
+It's so dirty.
+Unused/deprecated methods everywhere.
+- fix memory leaks
+- Fix memory related problems : there is, for example, at the moment the picture is taken, a huge stack of nested methods, that + Vuforia running, + generating OpenGL stuff, some Android smartphones get OutOfMemoryError exceptions, because their VMs can't handle it.
+So we have to work more in async.
+- Improve smoothing and display
+- Add textures

-Seen a bug ?
+- Add the possibility to zoom into the generated surface Seen a bug ?
 Hey, you'd be really nice to report it to us and we'll add it to this list, and maybe never work on it.
 But again, maybe we will ;)

 External Links